Pacific Rim trade bloc meets in Tokyo, prepping for growth | New Country 923

 Known as the Comprehensive and Progressive Trans-Pacific Partnership, it aims to streamline trade and slash tariffs to facilitate more business among member nations with a combined population of nearly 500 million people and GDP of $13.5 trillion.

-The trade officials were expected to discuss expanding the bloc at the meeting in Japan’s capital, New Zealand’s Minister of Trade and Export Growth David Parker said before leaving for Tokyo.
+The trade officials at the meeting in Japan’s capital reaffirmed the importance to promote free trade and economic integration in the Asia-Pacific region and beyond, said Japanese Economy Minister Toshimitsu Motegi, who chaired the gathering.

-“This is a significant milestone.
-The CPTPP — a major trade agreement among 11 Asia-Pacific economies — is already delivering improved access for our exporters, including into Japan, Canada and Mexico where we have not previously had an FTA (free trade agreement),” he said in comments posted on a government website.

 The 11 nations remaining after the U.S. withdrawal amended the pact to enable it to take effect even without Washington’s participation.
 Vietnam, Canada, Mexico and Singapore also have ratified it.
-Peru, Chile, Brunei and Malaysia have not yet done so.
+Peru, Chile, Brunei and Malaysia have not yet done so and were encouraged at the meeting to push forward the process.

+“Amid growing concerns over recent trends toward protectionism, the ministers shared the view that it is of paramount importance to maintain and further strengthen the principles of an effective, open, inclusive and rules-based trading system,” Motegi said, reading from a joint statement.

+“We welcome new participation of as many countries and regions as possible, including the United States,” Motegi said.

 The U.S. departure was a huge loss given the size of the American market.
-But other countries are reportedly interested in joining the trade deal, seen as a first step toward a pan-Pacific free trade zone.
+But other countries, including Taiwan, are reportedly interested in joining the trade deal, seen as a first step toward a pan-Pacific free trade zone.

 Trump said he was putting “America first” in seeking bilateral deals rather than broader ones like the Trans-Pacific Partnership — the trading group’s original name.
 Members are still hopeful the U.S. might eventually rejoin.